codesydney/ai/module-3/README.md

 A vector is a mathematical object that has both magnitude and direction.
 Vectors are often used to represent data in machine learning and deep learning models.
 For example, a vector can represent a word in a text document, a user in a social network, or an image in a computer vision application.

-But in practical terms, vectors are nothing but an array of numbers.
-A list of numbers if we are speaking Python, and that's it.
+But in practical terms, vectors are nothing but an **array of numbers**.
+A **list of numbers** if we are speaking Python, and that's it.
 It looks like this:

 ```python
 # A 6-dimensional vector
 six_dimension_vector = [0.19593449, 0.10697176, 0.085852444, 0.020550441, 0.21760122, 0.05884677]
 ```

-When people talk about vectors, you will hear the terms, `mathematical representation`, `dimensions`, `smantic search`.
+When people talk about vectors, you will hear the terms, `mathematical representation`, `dimensions`, `semantic search`.
 Let's try to explain each of these terms that will help us understand the concept of vector databases.

 - **Mathematical representation**: A vector is a mathematical representation of an object in a high-dimensional space.
 Each dimension of the vector corresponds to a feature of the object.
 For example, a word vector might have dimensions for word frequency, part of speech, and context.